gilfuser/gilfuser.github.io/docs/en/portfolio/escuta-ativa/README.md

 # Active Listening

+<iframe width="560" height="315" src="https://www.youtube.com/embed/mSQV4s-juyY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Active Listen is a project of the Modern Orchestra, an orchestra aimed at the popularization of classical music.
+Active Listen (Escuta Ativa) is a project of the Modern Orchestra, an orchestra aimed at the popularization of classical music.
 In partnership with the Derdic High School for the Deaf in São Paulo, linked to PUC-SP, it is a project that takes music to young deaf people.
 In semester modules, deaf young people have contact with music in unconventional ways.
 The modules are concluded with a presentation by the deaf youth with the orchestra, conducted and conducted by Leonard Evers.

 ## from the program